tabuto/pydash/README.md

 # pydash
-A simple framework to dinamically present queries results as a high-configurable web dashboard for multiple databases
+A simple framework to dinamically present queries results as a high-configurable web dashboard for multiple databases and users